LewCarlson/MobileCRAapk/README.md

 # MobileCRAapk
+Here you will find MobileCRA down loadable install packages for Android devices.
 It is best to uninstall an existing version of MobileCRA before the following:

-Here you will find MobileCRA down loadable install packages for Android devices.
+Tap View Code.

 Tap the level you want, generaly the latest, highest number.